 Lab homeworks will be graded on correctness, completeness and legibility.
+Make sure answers fit in provided space.
 Because some assignments and all labs will be done in-class, class participation is necessary.
-This class will involve a lot of discussion and problem solving, so bring your calculator.
-Late homeworks will be docked 10% per day (or any part thereof).
+This class will involve discussion and problem solving, so bring your calculator.
+Late homeworks will be docked 20% per day (or any part thereof), applied immediately (i.e., 5 minutes late = 1 day).